Some of our work

 Location: See the tent at Pages Country Store 15 Concord Stage Rd.
 (Hwy 77), We thank the citizens of Dunbarton and surrounding communities for their support each year!
 Proceeds help support the DGC annual scholarship, children's community engagement events and various other activities.

 HALLOWEEN!
-Witch means all you ghoulishly dedicated DGC members are on the Commons to help make that night a fun one for all the little ghost & goblins and their families that will be showing up on Halloween to enjoy another Dunbarton Garden Club
+Witch means several of our ghoulishly dedicated DGC members are on the Commons to help make the night a fun for all the little ghost & goblins and their families that will be showing up on Halloween to enjoy another Dunbarton Spook-tacular evening!

 Community Tree Lighting

-Each winter holiday season, the DGC decorates the town common with lights and hosts a community tree lighting ceremony complete with music, snacks and of course, Santa.
+Each winter holiday season, the DGC volunteers to help decorate and beautify the town common with lights as we support the Town's tree lighting ceremony complete with music, snacks and of course, Santa.

 Dunbarton Old Home Day Volunteering